 He often makes the most adept, insightful, and delicate insights into the human psyche and the things that invariably ruin us if not quickly recognized and controlled.

-Such was the case while talking to him with Katie Yeakle in preparation for his recent Barefoot Writer interview.
+Such was the case while talking to him with Katie Yeakle in preparation for a Barefoot Writer interview.
 I asked him how writers can get over their money fears.
 He summed it up in three words: